 It may be the first thing you do in the morning, right after rolling yourself out of your bed.
 You shuffle into the kitchen where the Nespresso machine is waiting on the counter to make that first cup of the day.
 Add a couple of splashes of cream and a spoonful of sugar, and you’re ready to face the day.

-According to Dailycupo, coffee can be what wakes you up and gets you going in the morning, providing you quick energy with some caffeine and the sugary sweeteners you add to make your drink just right.
+Coffee can be what wakes you up and gets you going in the morning, providing you quick energy with some caffeine and the sugary sweeteners you add to make your drink just right.
 But, Can You Add Honey as a Sweetener to Coffee?
 Let’s see the results!

 Sugar is probably the most common natural sweetener used with coffee even with the availability of several artificial sweeteners, many of which are based on natural ingredients.
 With the rise of a more health-conscious public, we may not be doing ourselves, or our coffee, a favor.